Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Patients can, if they wish, camouflage their scar tissue with the use of Trichopigmentation in conjunction with Follicular Unit Extraction (FUE) hair grafts.

 This is a particularly effective approach with concealing the visibility of scars.
 Two major factors contribute to the visibility of scars on the scalp: line of emptiness and line of whiteness.

 Line of Emptiness is best addressed through the use of FUE that will add hair along the scar.
-After studying over 100 patients treated with beard hair over scar tissue, Dr. U found that this was a more successful approach that lead to a 70-80% level of patient satisfaction.
-Covering the line of emptiness with hair yields better results and is the most natural option to solving scar visibility.
+After studying over 100 patients treated with beard hair over scar tissue, Dr. U found that this was a more successful approach that leads to a 70-80% level of patient satisfaction.
+Covering the line of emptiness with hair yields better results and is the most natural option for solving scar visibility.
 Using only scalp micropigmentation or Trichopigmentation to address the appearance of scarring left the look unnatural for the patient.

 Hair does not grow through scar tissue, but follicular groupings can be extracted and planted directly into the scar tissue.
 This technique gives a natural appearance while also being less invasive to the patient.
-Dr. U has given may of his patients the confident to wear their hair as a buzz cut by covering their scars with natural hair.
+Dr. U has given may of his patients the confidence to wear their hair as a buzz cut by covering their scars with natural hair.

 Dr. U has performed many FUE repair procedures, often working on cases that no other doctor will take.
 His repair procedures have exceeded patient expectations and have vastly improved the scars left by other surgeons.

 In cases where the scar is visible due to a line of whiteness, the scar stands out from the scalp due to its pigmentation.
 Therefore, it could still be visible, even as the hair grows out of it.
 As an example, onlookers may be able to see the scar tissue through the growing hair.
 This means that the next step that must be taken by the patient and the surgeon is to discuss the method of Trichopigmentation.